SimmonsRitchie/boilerplate-map-leaflet-usa/readme.md

 ### Embed

-This map is designed to be displayed in an iframe created by [pym.js](https://github.com/nprapps/pym.js/).
-Pym ensures that the height of the iframe updates if the table does.
+This map is designed to be embeddable using [pym.js](https://github.com/nprapps/pym.js/).
+Pym displays the map in an iframe and ensures that the height of the iframe updates as needed.

-Here is an example of an embed script that uses pym to display this datatable:
+Here is an example of an embed script that uses pym to display the map:

 ```
 <div id="container"></div>